-But if you’re a Christian, then I think you have a responsibility to read the Bible passages that I provide, along with my attempts to interpret those passages—no matter how mentally disoriented you start to feel and how confusing it gets and how hard it is to follow my arguments—because all that I am trying to do is follow the thinking of the authors of the Bible—which, as I mentioned, is psychotic thinking.
+But if you’re a Christian, then I say you have a responsibility to read the Bible passages that I provide, along with my attempts to interpret those passages—no matter how mentally disoriented you start to feel and how confusing it gets and how hard it is to follow my arguments—because all that I am trying to do is follow the thinking of the authors of the Bible—which, as I mentioned, is psychotic thinking.
 And even if you’re not a Christian, but you like to think of yourself as a “tolerant” person who “respects all religions,” and who is unwilling to “unsettle anyone’s faith even though you don’t personally happen to share it”—then I think you likewise have a responsibility to read this kind of material.
 In fact, even if you’re not currently inclined to be tolerant of Christianity and other esoteric (i.e., “traditional”) religions, I think you still have a responsibility to read this kind of material—that is, assuming you believe that there is a significant possibility that the interpretive approach I am offering is a plausible one, and assuming you believe in the objective importance of that interpretive approach should you come to find it plausible; and also assuming you are in a (reasonably) good position in your life to do the necessary work.

-And if you’re not willing to join me in that effort, then: a) Stop promoting Christianity and the Bible as good things; and b) Stop telling people that they have an obligation to be “respectful” of Christianity and of the Bible—because, whether you are a Christian or a non-Christian, you’ve actually never bothered to understand what it is that you are insisting that people be “respectful” of.
+And if you’re not willing to join me in that effort, then you should, at the very least: a) Stop promoting Christianity and the Bible as good things; and b) Stop telling people that they have an obligation to be “respectful” of Christianity and of the Bible—because, whether you are a Christian or a non-Christian, you’ve actually never even bothered to understand what exactly it is that you are insisting that people be “respectful” of.